Dry Eye Therapy

 5. Tyrvaya, a new medication that is sprayed inside of each nostril to stimulate a nerve to produce more tears.

-6. Eysuvis drops for relief of short term flare ups of dry eye symptoms.
+6. Eysuvis drops for relief of short-term flare ups of dry eye symptoms.

 7. Punctal/canalicular plugs.
 These partially block the eye’s drainage system.
 This allows the eye to hold onto its own tears, supplemental artificial tears, and medications longer.

 8. Lacriserts, a tiny insert that is placed inside the lower eyelid once a day that slowly melts and changes the composition of tears so they evaporate more slowly.
+(This is temporarily off the market due to manufacturer’s difficulties.)

 9. Autologous Serum Eye Drops, eye drops made from your own blood that is sterilely blended with preservative-free artificial tears.
 These drops contain healing factors that nourish the eye differently from any other drops.

 Any of these treatments may be used alone or in combination with each other to achieve the best result for each unique patient.
 Treating dry eye appropriately is important not only for the patient’s comfort, but also for long term health of the eyes.
 Untreated dry eye disease leaves the eyes prone to surface damage and severe infection.
-If treated appropriately, the risk of pain, infection, and scarring is greatly decreased.
+If treated appropriately, the risk of chronic pain, blinding infection, and scarring is greatly decreased.

 Associated Diseases